nalsadi/AWS-Certified-AI-Practitioner-AIF-C01/README.md

 Your support keeps this content updated and helps others learn too.
 Thank you!

-Sure!
-Here’s a professional, inviting, and complete README.md for your AWS-Certified-AI-Practitioner-AIF-C01 GitHub repository, including a section for notes, sample code, and a “Buy Me a Coffee” link:

 # AWS Certified AI Practitioner (AIF-C01) Notes & Sample Code

 Welcome to the **AWS-Certified-AI-Practitioner-AIF-C01** repository!